Your new car detailing guide

 If the Boss Gloss begins to dry, you'll need to spray more on.
 Please note that our Fine Clay Towel is fairly sticky and cannot be used on a dry surface.
 If it's dry, you'll make a mess and potentially damage your paint, so always make sure there is ample lubrication on your paint.

-When you've finished using the Fine Clay Towel, give it a good clean by spraying some Orange Agent into, then work it around with your fingers and rinse it off with fresh water.
+When you've finished using the Fine Clay Towel, give it a good clean by spraying some Orange Agent into it, then work it around with your fingers and rinse it off with fresh water.
 Once the Clay Towel has been rinsed thoroughly, hang it up over a line (out of the sun) with the rubber compound side facing upwards, or gently fold it with the rubber compound side to the inside, then store it back in the container it came in.

 We also have the traditional clay bars for you to use, though we prefer the speed and ease of use of the towels.